SkylineCommunications/dataminer-docs/connector-help/connector_help/Renkus-Heinz_Iconyx_R-II.md

 ## Notes

-During the driver implementation atypical behavior from the device was noticed.
-The only possible way to retrieve the SNMP values was by deleting the last .0 which is typically added in other SNMP drivers.
+During the connector implementation atypical behavior from the device was noticed.
+The only possible way to retrieve the SNMP values was by deleting the last .0 which is typically added in other SNMP connectors.